Service delays due to lengthy checks at the Estonian-Russian border

 From February 1, 2024, at the Narva-Ivangorod border checkpoints, passengers cross the border on foot.
 Buses wait to board passengers who have problems passing through controls for two hours.
 By agreement, bus carriers pick up each other's passengers if they are late for boarding due to problems with documents or luggage.

-Estimated service delays as of March 25, 2024 (updated)
+Estimated service delays as of May 4, 2024 (updated)

 Tallinn — Saint Petersburg — Tallinn route (Narva — Ivangorod checkpoint):